lichazhi/vlc_remote/README.md

 # vlc_remote

-This project is to make an Android phone act as a remote for audio playing through the VLC player.
+The Android Phone acts as a remote control for the VLC player.